OpenIndiana/oi-docs/docs/notes/conduct.md

-## OpenIndiana Code of Conduct
+# OpenIndiana Code of Conduct

-.TODO
-Develop an OpenIndiana Code of Conduct
+< Place Holder to Develop an OpenIndiana Code of Conduct >